 Healthy skills – How might we help parents develop holistic healthy living skills?

 A series of co-design workshops were held with over 50 parents, children, community and council stakeholders at each site.
-During these workshops the insights gathered during the discover and define phases were shared to inform the generation of ideas on how best to encourage healthy lifestyles within each community.
-The ideas were subsequently prioritised using a gaps analysis.
-They were also validated with site leads and cross referenced against primary and secondary research and existing interventions.
+During these workshops, the insights gathered during the discovery and define phases were shared to inform the generation of ideas on how best to encourage healthy lifestyles within each community.
+The ideas were subsequently prioritised using a gap analysis.
+They were also validated with site leads and cross-referenced against primary and secondary research and existing interventions.

 A refined set of solutions were prototyped through the use of storyboards to help communicate and get feedback on the ideas with a diverse group of 43 residents and stakeholders.
 The prototyping wheel of desirability, viability and feasibility was applied to evaluate the appetite and sustainability of the ideas.